juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 ### Client cache

+SeaweedFS client is equipped with [basic cache capabilities](https://github.com/seaweedfs/seaweedfs/wiki/FUSE-Mount), but its documentation weren't located at the time of writing, you can search for `cache` in the [source code](https://github.com/seaweedfs/seaweedfs/blob/master/weed/command/mount.go).

 JuiceFS' client supports [metadata and data caching](../../guide/cache_management.md), allowing users to optimize based on their application's needs.

-However, SeaweedFS lacks client-side caching capabilities.

-### Object storage data cache
+### Object storage gateway

-SeaweedFS can be used as a caching layer for object storage, supporting manual data warm-up via commands.
-Data can be locally modified and asynchronously synced to object storage.
+SeaweedFS can be used as an [object storage gateway](https://github.com/seaweedfs/seaweedfs/wiki/Gateway-to-Remote-Object-Storage), you can manually warm up specified data to local cache directory, while local modification is asynchronously uploaded to object storage.

 JuiceFS stores files in split form.
 Due to its architecture, it does not support serving as a cache for object storage.
-However, the JuiceFS Enterprise Edition has a separate feature to provide caching services for existing data in object storage.
-This is similar to SeaweedFS' functionality.
+However, the JuiceFS Enterprise Edition has a standalone feature to provide caching services for existing data in object storage, which is similar to SeaweedFS' object storage gateway.

 ### Trash